HySonLab/AgentIoT/README.md

-# HAMA — Hierarchical Adaptive Multi-Agent Architecture for IIoT Predictive Maintenance
+# HAMA: Hierarchical Adaptive Multi-Agent Architecture for IIoT Predictive Maintenance

-Reference implementation for *"HAMA: A Hierarchical Adaptive Multi-Agent Architecture for Industrial IoT Predictive Maintenance"*
-(IEEE Access, manuscript **Access-2026-28815**, under review).
+Accepted for publication at IEEE Access journal: https://ieeexplore.ieee.org/document/11678972

 Every number in the manuscript is produced by the scripts here and written to `results/` as machine-readable artifacts.
 Nothing in the paper's results